 The next adjustment corrects for the fact that the response rate was higher in some strata and lower in other strata.
-Specifically, if S_h is the count of phone numbers sampled in stratum h that yielded a completed screener interview, E_h is the count of sampled phone numbers in stratum h that were known to be eligible for screening (e.g., working and residential), and \hat{E}h is the count of sampled phone numbers in stratum h to be eligible for screening (e.g., working and residential), and \hat{E}h is the count of sampled phone numbers in stratum h for which eligibility was unknown but are estimated36 to be eligible for screening, then the second weighting adjustment was computed as
+Specifically, if S_h is the count of phone numbers sampled in stratum h that yielded a completed screener interview, E_h is the count of sampled phone numbers in stratum h that were known to be eligible for screening (e.g., working and residential), and \hat{E}h is the count of sampled phone numbers in stratum h for which eligibility was unknown but are estimated33 to be eligible for screening, then the second weighting adjustment was computed as

-$$w_2 = (E_h + \widehat{E}h) / S_h.$$
+$$w_2 = (E_h + \hat{E}h) / S_h.$$

 The next adjustment corrected for the fact that the non-Muslims in the dataset represent only half of all of the non-Muslim adults screened.
 To avoid unnecessary data collection, only 50% of the non-Muslims (n=20,102) were administered the demographics module.
-To correct for that subsampling, the third weighting adjustment (w_3) multiplies the weights for the non-Muslim cases by 2 and does nothing to the weights for the Muslim cases (multiplication by 1).37
+To correct for that subsampling, the third weighting adjustment (w_3) multiplies the weights for the non-Muslim cases by 2 and does nothing to the weights for the Muslim cases (multiplication by 1).

-$w_3 = 2$ if the adult did not self-identify as Muslim $w_3 = 1$ if the adult self-identified as Muslim
+w_3 = 2 if the adult did not self-identify as Muslim

+$w_3 = 1$ if the adult self-identified as Muslim